 Energy conservation is an important concern.
-Your computer has Advanced Power Management (APM) features that allow you to set different levels of energy conservation for specific components of your computer.
+Your computer has Advanced Power Management (APM) features that you can use to set different levels of energy conservation for specific components of your computer.
 You can view and change APM settings using the Configuration/Setup Utility program or the Windows 95 control panel.